mnr/writing-wip/dimensions_living_book/furnishedApartment.md

 *"It's on the list," St. Peter wearily points to the clipboard he has been carrying for the last millennium.
 He turns to the second page.
 "It's on line 1,048,323,499,092:"Mark drives to Milwaukee to pick up furniture."*

 *"Right.
 That's the one."
-God delivers the pint to the prostitute sitting at the end of the bar; Everyone is welcome here.
+God delivers the pint to the prostitute sitting at the end of the bar (Everyone is welcome here).
 "Let's add some color to his life."*

 *"You have better things to do," St. Peter flips back to page one, line one and begins to recite.
 God cuts him short.*